MPAS-Dev/compass/docs/users_guide/overview.rst

     ./nightly.py

-Set up a COMPASS repository with worktrees: for advanced users
+Set up a compass repository with worktrees: for advanced users
 --------------------------------------------------------------

 This section uses ``git worktree``, which provides more flexibility but is more